Understanding the Oxygen Half Equation: A Deep Dive into Reduction and Oxidation

 O₂(g) + 2H₂O(l) + 4e⁻ → 4OH⁻(aq) (Similar to alkaline conditions, but the pH is closer to 7)

-However, it's important to note that the actual mechanism in neutral conditions might involve intermediate species and be more complex than this simplified representation.
+On the flip side, you'll want to note that the actual mechanism in neutral conditions might involve intermediate species and be more complex than this simplified representation.

 4. Oxygen Oxidation: A Less Common Scenario